RafaelOlivra/docker-apache-php-fpm/README.md

 docker-compose up --build
 ```

-That's it" Your site should now be accessible via HTTPS.
+That's it!
+Your site should now be accessible via HTTPS.
 I'll add more details later on how to set-up WordPress.